 Big congrats to you if you’ve passed all the above-mentioned tests.
 You’ll then have to obtain a probationary driving license, also known as a P-license, as all drivers in Hong Kong are legally required to undergo a mandatory 12-month probationary driving period.
 Drivers with a P-license are also confined by other restrictions such as carrying passengers, driving over the speed of 70 km/h, and driving on the offside lane of expressways with 3 or more traffic lanes.

 Applying for a Full Driving License

 After you’ve passed the probationary driving period, you can apply for a full driving license within 3 years, which is valid for ten years unless the driver is approaching 70 years old, due to their deteriorating driving ability.
 Click here to learn more about safe driving tips for elderly drivers.

 Differences between motor tricycles and motorbikes

 Motor tricycles are a common alternative to motorbikes.
 However, apart from having one more wheel, there are more differences between these two types of vehicles, such as cylinder capacity, helmet, and parking space.

 Questions?
 Feel free to ask our experts

 For further information pertaining to automobiles and insurance, feel free to reach out to our teams of specialists.
-With almost 20 years of experience in the industry, Kwiksure is an established insurance brokerage that specializes in motor insurance, travel insurance, home insurance, and voluntary health insurance.
+With almost 20 years of experience in the industry, Kwiksure is an established insurance brokerage that specializes in motor insurance, motorcycle insurance, travel insurance, home insurance, and voluntary health insurance.

 Not only can you take advantage of our online quotation system to compare prices of various plans, but you can also learn practical insurance knowledge through the regular release of our blog articles and infographics.
 Contact us today for an impartial quote and insurance advice.